The Zohar, or "Splendour," is widely regarded as the preeminent work in the Kabbalah.

 Rav Metivta (The head of the Academy)

-Report of a visionary journey by Shimon b.
-Yoḥai and his disciples at the Garden of Eden, where they learn the world’s to come mysteries from the head of the celestial academy.
+Rav Metivta chronicles the visionary expedition of Shimon bar Yoḥai and his disciples to the Garden of Eden.
+There, they gain profound insights into the mysteries of the coming world from the erudite head of the celestial academy.

 Kav ha-Middah (The Standard of measure)

-A Shimon bar Yoḥai’s detailed explanation to his son on divine emanation.
+Shimon bar Yoḥai’s detailed explanation to his son about divine emanation.

 Sitrei Otiyyot (The Secrets of the Letters)

-A speech by Shimon b.
-Yoḥai on the letters of the divine Name and the mysteries of the emanations.
+A discourse by Shimon bar Yoḥai concerning the letters comprising the divine Name and the enigmas surrounding the emanations.